tjvantoll/articles/nativescript/app-sync/article.md

 });
 ```

 The `AppSync.sync()` method calls the AppSync server to check if any new updates are available for your app.
-If it finds one, it silently downloads that update in the background so it’s available the next time the user restarts the app.
+If it finds one, the plugin method silently downloads that update in the background, and applies the update the next time the user restarts the app.

 ## How should I use this in a real app?

 Technically you can call `AppSync.sync()` anywhere in your app, and call it as many times as you’d like.
-However, the most common approach is to place the code below in your `app.js` file for NativeScript Core and NativeScript-Vue apps, and in your `main.ts` file for NativeScript Angular apps.
+However, the most common approach is to place the below code snippet in your `app.js` file (for NativeScript Core and NativeScript-Vue), or in your `main.ts` file (for NativeScript Angular).

 ``` TypeScript
 import * as application from "tns-core-modules/application";